 Lindy Hop: Its Origins, Innovators, and Legacy

-The dance evolved out of several different forms of social dance, including the cakewalk, the Breakaway, and partnered Charleston.
-A uniquely American dance, Lindy Hop brought together the African traditions of social/circle dance and European partnered ballroom dancing.
+The dance evolved out of several forms of social dance that preceded it, such as the Cakewalk, the Breakaway, and partnered Charleston.
+A uniquely American dance, Lindy Hop brought together the African traditions of social and circle dance and European partnered ballroom dancing.

 ???- 1920s - Precursors: DNA of many different forms of black dance appear in Lindy Hop.
 This includes forms of vernacular jazz dance, including tap, partnered Charleston, the cakewalk, and the Texas Tommy (a dance that originated in San Francisco!).

 Mid-1920s - Lindy Hop and the “naming” of the dance: By the mid 1920s, the dance needed a name.
 A well-known myth states that “Shorty” George Snowden named the dance after seeing a headline about Charles Lindbergh’s transatlantic flight that said “Lindy Hops the Atlantic,” but as the “hop” was already a term used to describe the dance, this is unlikely to be true.

 1929 - Lindy Hop appears on film: The breakaway, a close precursor to Lindy Hop, can be seen in footage from the film After Seben (1929).
 The dance, at this point, resembles a sort of Lindy Hop/Charleston hybrid.

 1930s - The Savoy Ballroom: The Savoy Ballroom is where up and coming dancers, like Frankie Manning, Al Minns, and Norma Miller would dance to live swing bands with leaders like Chick Webb and Count Basie.